Validation

 Lazy Mode

-// This will collect all validation errors
+// This will collect all validation errors and throw them together

 Assert::that($user)